 A true story of courage in adversity

-Known as The Rabaul Nurses, the story of this small group of seventeen Australian nurses — seven from the Australian Government Hospital in Rabaul, New Guinea, six from the Australian Army Nursing Service, four from the Methodist Mission together with Mrs Bignell, a New Guinea plantation owner — is related by Alice M Bowman, their civilian colleague from the Government Hospital.
-Alice M Bowman is pictured below, waving, second from the left.
+The story of this group of seventeen Australian nurses, six from the Australian Army Nursing Service, seven from the Australian Government Hospital in Rabaul, New Guinea and four from the Methodist Mission together with Mrs Bignell (a New Guinea plantation owner), is related by Alice M Bowman, their civilian colleague from the Government Hospital, pictured in the group below, waving, second from the left.

 Australian nurses - prisoners of war - recuperating in Manila September 1945 - link to Nurses page for larger picture and names